Skidout/Jiffyedit/README.md

 ## Installation Instructions:

 ###  Linux:

+  If using Arch, install via the PKGBUILD.
+If you had it installed before the filter update, remember to remove it first.

   You must have GCC & FFmpeg installed.
 You may uninstall GCC after installation is complete.
   You do not need root permissions for the alternative installations.